17 Healthy Recipes for Baking SeasonArticle posted in: Diet & Nutrition

 Cream cheese, ricotta and eggs come together to make these single-serve treats creamy, light and best of all, protein rich.
 If you’re hosting a party, double the recipe.
 Better yet, triple it and freeze a cheesecake or two for a rainy (or snowy!) day.

 Flaky and buttery with just a hint of salt, there’s something about crust that just tastes sinful.
-So why are we saying these crusty pastries are diet-approved?
-Because we use whole wheat phyllo dough and trans fat-free margarine.
 Definitely use a variety of berries for the robust flavor profile and pretty presentation.

 Grandma’s homemade pumpkin pie may not be in the cards this year, but these mini cheesecakes are a darn good substitute.
 You can find sugar-free whipped cream alternatives in the supermarket but you can’t beat homemade.
 Plus, this homemade version is literally three ingredients.
 Take the time to make it before serving.
 Worth.
 It.